Lower Fitzroy Infrastructure Project - Rookwood Weir

 In July 2018 the Queensland Government announced that a proponent had been confirmed for the project.
 SunWater will develop and operate Rookwood Weir, integrating the infrastructure into their existing network which includes Eden Bann Weir and Stanwell Pipeline.

-The business case finds that the demand required to achieve a benefit-cost ratio of one is 34,000ML from the Gladstone Area Water Board and Livingstone Shire Council and 23,200ML demand from the agricultural sector.
+The business case finds that the demand required to achieve a Benefit-Cost Ratio (BCR) of one is 34,000ML from the Gladstone Area Water Board and Livingstone Shire Council and 23,200ML demand from the agricultural sector.